 Examples of payment performance evidence can be found below.

-Bidders may already be self-reporting their payment performance to The Department for Business, Energy and Industrial Strategy BEIS) payment practices and performance system.
+Bidders may already be self-reporting their payment performance to The Department for Business & Trade, Business Payment Practices and Performance System.

 Businesses need to report if they exceed the following thresholds: